 Each British national wishing to marry here in Turkey is required to provide a fully completed Affidavit of Marital Status form, sworn before & witnessed by a Notary Public or Commissioner of Oaths and apostilled by the FCO in the UK.
 (N.B.
 British nationals resident in Turkey who wish to marry will also need to complete an Affidavit of Marital Status form, witnessed and legalized by a British Consulate/Embassy here in Turkey).

 Click here to download the Affidavit of Marital Status form.

 Full list of documents required to marry in Turkey for UK citizens are:

 Completed Affidavit of Marital Status, witnessed and apostilled

 Passport (with a minimum of 6 months before it expires)

-These documents are very important so we ask that you fax or scan and email copies of them to us as soon as you have them, as for your benefit we like to make sure they are completely correct as any undetected errors will jeopardise your wedding ceremony.
+These documents are very important so we ask that you scan and email copies of them (excluding photos) to us as soon as you have them.
+We like to make sure they are completely correct as any undetected errors will jeopardise your wedding ceremony.

 For non-British couples the process is similar and exact details may be sought from us or your own Foreign Office.
 While most of our couples are British we are honoured to have married couples of many different nationalities.

 Registering your marriage back in the UK: As of 1st January 2014 the Foreign and Commonwealth Office (FCO) discontinued its service of depositing foreign marriage and civil partnership certificates with the General Register Offices in the UK.
 Your Turkish Marriage Certificate is a globally recognized legal document with full English translation.